Common questions about locum tenens salary for physicians.

 Regardless of the reason for working locum tenens — whether it’s to control your own schedule, find work between full-time jobs, or navigate personal life transitions — providers all want to know about one thing:

-How do physicians, nurse practitioners, and physician assistants use locum tenens to earn more money?
+How do physicians use locum tenens to earn more money?

 Though many healthcare providers decide to work locum tenens full time, most take temporary assignments between, or in addition to, a permanent job.

-Because assignments can be as short as a few days — or even a few shifts — physicians, nurse practitioners, and physician assistants will often work locum tenens in addition to a full-time job to earn extra money on the side.
+Because assignments can be as short as a few days — or even a few shifts — physicians will often work locum tenens in addition to a full-time job to earn extra money on the side.
 Some locum tenens assignments require travel, others are available close to home.